 Prior to starting this module, you must have:

-- read the course pre-reading material distributed to you by FinCap
+- read the course pre-reading material distributed to you by FinCap.

 Once you have completed this module you will need to complete the module assignment.
 This is a separate document with questions and activities related to the module that you have just completed.
 This will help ensure that you have understood the material presented in the module.
-This must be returned to your tutor for marking as part of your overall course assessment.
+This must be uploaded for your tutor for marking as part of your overall course assessment.
 You can download this assignment from the last screen in the course.